 If two or more people have signed this Agreement, they are jointly and severally liable for the terms and conditions of this Agreement.
 This means that each one of them is fully responsible for making sure that all the conditions in this Agreement are kept to, including payment of rent.
-You can apply for a joint tenant to be added to the tenancy: see paragraph 4.1.3 below.
+You can apply for a joint tenant to be added to the tenancy: see paragraph 4.1 below.

-2 USE OF THE HOUSE AND THE COMMON PARTS AND TELLING US ABOUT CHANGES TO WHO IS LIVING IN YOUR HOME
+2. USE OF THE HOUSE AND THE COMMON PARTS

 - 2.1 You must take entry to the house, occupy and furnish it and use it solely as your only or principal home.
 You are entitled to have members of your family occupying the house with you, as long as this does not lead to overcrowding.

 - 2.2 You must tell us who is living in the house including when anyone moves in or out.
-If you do not inform us of changes in the household this may impact on your ability to make changes to the tenancy and for others to succeed to this tenancy.
+If you do not inform us of changes in the household this may impact on your ability to make changes to the tenancy.
 You should tell us as soon as there is any change in those who are living in your house.

-- 2.3 Failure to occupy the house as your only or principal home will constitute a breach by you of an obligation under the terms of this Agreement which will allow us to (a) raise Proceedings for Recovery of Possession in the Sheriff Court to terminate this Agreement in accordance with Section 6.3 of this Agreement or (b) follow the procedure to recover abandoned property under Section 6.4 of this Agreement.

-- 2.4 You, those living with you, and your visitors must take reasonable care to prevent damage to:
+- 2.2 You, those living with you, and your visitors must take reasonable care to prevent damage to:

-- · The house;
+- the house;

-- Decoration;
+- decoration;

-- · Our furniture
+- our furniture

-- The fixtures and fittings:
+- the fixtures and fittings;

-- The common parts;
+- the common parts;

-- Your neighbours' property.
+- your neighbours' property.